Bath Green Park railway station: Motive power depots

 Both the Midland Railway and the Somerset and Dorset Joint Railway opened locomotive depots near the station on the west side of the river Avon.
 The Midland Depot opened in 1869 and the SDJR in 1874.
 Both closed in March 1966.

 Subsequent history

 It was operated by the Midland Railway.
 At the grouping it passed to the London, Midland and Scottish Railway.
 For almost all of its life, it was usually referred to as Bath Queen Square station, after the prestigious square about a quarter of a mile away.
 It became Bath Green Park under British Railways in 1951.

 Parts of the distinctive glass roof were damaged during bombing raids in April 1942, and the glazing was not re-instated during railway usage after the war.

-The atmosphere of the station was always powerfully nostalgic, and at most times of the day a short local train could be seen simmering in the platform waiting for departure time.
-On summer Saturdays the station became very busy, passing numerous holiday trains between northern towns and Bournemouth; all of them had to be reversed in the station.

 Ordinary services were local Midland trains to Bristol St Philips and Clifton Down, later to Bristol Temple Meads, and S&D trains to Templecombe and beyond.